 Water well owners can contact their parish sanitarian, usually located at the parish health unit, to get the latest information on private water well testing.
 He or she will advise you of any contaminants that are known problems in your area.
 Working closely with parish sanitarians and engineers through the Safe Drinking Water Program, state-certified labs may be available to perform some bacteriological or chemical tests on your private water well for a fee.
 A listing of state-certified labs is available at www.dhh.la.gov

 .
-Using the search feature type in “Laboratory Certification” to get listing.
+Using the search feature, type in “Laboratory Certification” to get a listing.
 In other cases, parish sanitarians may refer well owners to local or national testing laboratories.

 Which contaminants should I test for?

 Beyond routine well inspections and standard system tests, preliminary tests for biological and chemical contaminants are recommended each year for private water wells in Louisiana.

 Coliform bacteria sampling will indicate if surface waters, and possibly poorly-managed septic systems or debris, are contaminating your well.
 Bacteria, except in rare cases, are not naturally present at the depths where private water wells extract groundwater, but are naturally filtered out as they are drawn down through the silts and sands above the water table.
 Coliform bacteria are a generic indicator of the types of bacteria that originate in soil, vegetation or the intestinal tract of animals and people.
 Although coliform bacteria are not usually harmful, high levels in your well water may indicate the presence of other disease-causing bacteria, viruses or parasites.
 For example, certain E. coli bacteria, as well as cryptosporidium (protozoan parasites) can be very dangerous — even fatal — if they intrude into your well from outside sources.
 If preliminary bacterial sampling results return high coliform counts, well owners should take additional steps to determine the source of the problem and ensure the water supply is free from biological contamination.